krakenrf/heimdall_daq_fw/README.md

 ### Install script

  You can use on of our install scripts to automate a manual install.
 The script will install heimdall, and the DoA and PR DSP software.
 Details on the Wiki at https://github.com/krakenrf/krakensdr_docs/wiki/10.-VirtualBox,-Docker-Images-and-Install-Scripts#install-scripts

-### Manual Install
+### Manual Step by Step Install

+We recommend using the install script if you are installing to a fresh system instead of doing this sytep by step install.
+However, if you are having problems doing the step by step install may help you figure out what is going wrong.

-This code should run on any Linux system, however it has been mostly tested on RaspiOS Lite 64-bit.
+This code should run on any Linux system running on a aarch64(ARM64) or x86_64 systems.

-We recommend starting with a fresh install of Raspbian 64-bit Lite from https://downloads.raspberrypi.org/raspios_lite_arm64/images/

-Burn the image to an 8GB or larger SD Card, connect a monitor and create a login (newer RaspiOS no longer has the default pi user).
-Set up WiFi with `sudo raspi-config`, enable SSH and change the hostname to "krakensdr" if desired via raspi-config.
+It been tested on [RaspiOS Lite 64-bit](https://downloads.raspberrypi.org/raspios_lite_arm64/images), Ubuntu 64-bit and Armbian 64-bit.

+Note that due to the use of conda, the install will only work on 64-bit systems.
+If you do not wish to use conda, it is possible to install to 32-bit systems.
+However, the reason conda is used is because the Python repo's don't appear to support numba on several ARM devices without conda.

 1. Install build dependencies
 ```